-There are many species of rodents that inhabit the immense territory covered by Canada.
+There are many species of rodents that inhabit the immense territory covered by Quebec.
 These rodents naturally share many characteristics such as long incisors, but each species has its own unique behaviours and physical appearance.

 These animals can pose a danger to humans since they often carry diseases.
-This is why it is important to be able to tell the different species of rodents found in Canada apart.
+This is why it is important to be able to tell the different species of rodents found in Quebec apart.
 For example, if you have an infestation, knowing which rodent has taken up residence in your home is crucial if you want to implement a safe and effective pest control plan.

 Rats are larger than mice (they can weigh as much as 0.5 kg [1 lb]) and have a habit of occupying attics or hiding under the concrete, porches and inside the walls of a building.
 They are a serious health risk since they can transmit many diseases and bring virus-carrying parasites like fleas, ticks and lice into your home.

 They are mostly omnivorous and will sneak into buildings in search of food and warmth.
 They often cause damage to electrical wiring, pipes and insulating materials.

 If you believe that one of the following varieties of rats has taken up residence in your home, you should get assistance from rat exterminators, especially since they can reproduce extremely rapidly.
 Rats can have 3 to 12 litters of an average of 9 pups per year.